ferrenza/discord.py/docs/ext/tasks/index.rst

 - What do I do if the internet goes out?
 - What is the maximum number of seconds I can sleep anyway?

-The goal of this discord.py extension is to abstract all these worries away from you.
+The goal of this discord_real.py extension is to abstract all these worries away from you.

 Recipes
 ---------

-A simple background task in a :class:`~discord.ext.commands.Cog`:
+A simple background task in a :class:`~discord_real.ext.commands.Cog`:

 .. code-block:: python3

-    from discord.ext import tasks, commands
+    from discord_real.ext import tasks, commands

     class MyCog(commands.Cog):
         def __init__(self):